adriann0/npm-aprs-parser/README.md

   }
 ```

-For WX stations with position CourseSpeed extension is used to represent wind sped and direction.
+For WX stations with position CourseSpeed extension is used to represent wind speed and direction.
 Units used in weather report:
 - rain1h, rain24h, rainSinceMidnight - millimeters
 - windGust - meters per second
 - temperature - Celcius